RFC: Swappable Signature Verification Protocol Spec

 - It then invokes

-validate_signaturefrom the signature verification library with signer data and message.
+validate_signaturefrom the signature verification library with signature data and message.
 If the function fails, the script also fails;

-- Now it tries to match the output generated by
+- Now it tries to match the identity generated by

-validate_signature, with the output information.
+validate_signature, with the identity information.
 If they are identical(meaning if one is missing, the other must also be missing), the script succeeds, otherwise, the script fails.

 One example of a signature verification library following the above spec, can be found at here.